optiic/optiic/README.md

   * Detect the language of the text
 * Support for `.pdf`, `.png`, `.jpeg`, and many more!

-### Getting an API key
+### 🔑 Getting an API key
 You can use so much of `optiic` for free, but if you want to do some advanced stuff, you'll need an API key.
-You can get one by [signing up for an account](https://optiic.dev/authentication/signup).
+You can get one by [signing up for an account](https://optiic.dev/signup).

-## Install Optiic
+## 📦 Install Optiic
-### Install via npm
+### Option 1: Install via npm
 Install with npm if you plan to use `optiic` in a Node project or in the browser.
 ```shell
 npm install optiic